 The Center for Advanced Learning (CAL) is a regional public secondary education system, which extends learning opportunities for students attending the high schools of Centennial, Corbett, Gresham-Barlow and Reynolds school districts.
 It is the largest charter school (about 500 students) in the metro area.
 Students attend classes at their home campuses every other day and come to the charter school on the off days for specialized classes.
 At CAL, students take advanced courses in three technology-based fields: information technology, medical/health sciences, and engineering/advanced manufacturing.

 CM2 Opal School was founded in 2001.
 Today the school has 80 students in grades K through 5 in three classrooms at the Children’s Museum in Washington Park.
 Influenced by the early childhood centers in Reggio Emilia, Italy, the approach is based on listening rather than speaking and thinking that children have the ability to build their own learning.
-In addition to the charter school, the museum is also home to the Museum School, a for-fee preschool and early kindergarten program, and the Center for Children’s Learning, a research institution that studies education strategies and brain development in children.
+In addition to the charter school, the museum is also home to the Museum School, a for-fee preschool and early kindergarten program.

 Here are other charter schools in the metro area.

 - ACE Academy (Academy for Architecture, Construction and Engineering) Students spend half of their time in their junior and senior years at ACE, and the rest at their home high schools, combining professional skills with regular classroom teaching.

 - Arco Iris (grades K-5) is a free public Spanish immersion school based in Beaverton − they are the community’s first charter school.
 Arco Iris offers an education program that includes Singapore Math as well as Spanish immersion.
 Arco Iris offer before and after school enrichment programs.
 They are a K-5 school (private full day Kindergarten) and plans to become a K-8 school.